 Park Regulations and Permits

-The 2016 Woodland Caribou Provincial Park interior camping fee schedule can be accessed here in pdf format.
-While Ontario residents pay $9. a night, non-residents of Canada (the 85% of those who make use of the park!) get to pay $13.25.
+The 2022 Woodland Caribou Provincial Park interior camping fee schedule can be accessed here.
+While Ontario residents pay $10.17 a night, non-residents of Canada (85% of those who use the park!) get to pay $14.97.

-Once you cross the border into Manitoba and Atikaki Provincial Park, you’re done with camping fees.
-Check out this chart of Manitoba Parks, and you’ll see that it is one of three without a “per night” camping fee.
+Once you enter Manitoba and Atikaki Provincial Park, you’re done with camping fees.
+Check out this Manitoba Parks write-up of Atikaki, and under the heading “Camping” you read this –

 Outfitters in the Red Lake area: